 - Nulling Out – Replacing the original data with placeholders, such as zeros or asterisks.
 This process is not reversible.

 - Encryption – Encrypting the data so that the original can only be recovered with a key, such as a password or other token.
 The key must be protected to make sure it is not compromised.

 - Substitution – Substituting the original value(s) with a replacement value.
 This can be reversed if a lookup table is maintained, however then the lookup table must be protected.

-When Should You Use Data Masking?
+Why Should You Use Dynamic Data Masking?

-Data masking should be used whenever users need to access part of a data record to do their job, but are not authorized to view some of the data.
+Data Masking should be used whenever users need to access part of a data record to do their job, but are not authorized to view some of the data.
 In this case, any data that is restricted or sensitive can be masked.
 An example of this may be employee or customer data records, which can include Personally Identifiable Information, or PII.
 Access to PII may be covered by privacy regulations, or may just need to be restricted to limit the liability of the organization holding that PII.
 In any case, masking that PII within the employee or customer records allows users to perform the actions they need to take on those records without the risk of the PII being compromised.

 When do you Need Dynamic Data Masking with FPE?